dgraph-io/dgo/README.md

 ### Creating a client

+Note `NewDgraphClient` is marked as deprecated, but is still available in this release.

 #### Connection Strings

 The dgo package supports connecting to a Dgraph cluster using connection strings.
 Dgraph connections